Skip to content

 • max_k

-• The maximum number of clusters to consider for K-means clustering.
-This parameter sets an upper limit on the number of colors the algorithm will attempt to quantify.
+• The maximum number of colors (clusters) to consider for determining the optimal number through the algorithm.
+It sets an upper limit on the number of clusters to evaluate.

 • Comfy dtype: INT